NEXINRUS/NexinScripts/MicrosoftCMDShowcase/README.md

 ## ⚠️ Known Issues

 - Jump command doesn’t work
 - Some bugs here and there
-- Other than that, it should work fine